 Pakistan's connectivity with the Central Asian Republics (CARs) is important, particularly in economic collaboration and regional integration.
 With the US leaving Afghanistan, Pakistan has new opportunities and challenges to strengthen its relationships with the CARs and take advantage of the region's economic potential.
 This paper explores the various dimensions of these relations and shed light on the implications that lie ahead.
-CARs with their abundant oil and gas reserves, present attractive prospects for economic partnerships and trade relations.
+CARs with their abundant oil and gas reserves, present

+1 Holds MS Degree in International Relations from Department of Humanities, Comsats University, Islamabad, Pakistan.
+Email: ihtishamarif054@gmail.com attractive prospects for economic partnerships and trade relations.
 Pakistan can act as a doorway for CARs to enter global markets due to its advantageous location and potential as a transit route.